 Played six professional seasons, including each of his final five years in the Mexican Sonora League...Signed as shortstop by Rio Grande of Gulf States League on May 1, 1976, and played one season with Rio, batting .194 in 53 games...Spent 1977-81 in the Mexican Sonora League before retiring as a player.
 Played in 622 games in Mexico, batting .257 with eight home runs and 228 RBI.

-Hill was inducted into the Hurst/Euless/Bedford, Texas Hall of Fame (hometown school district) in February of 2002 and was named to the Clarinda, Iowa Hall of Fame in November of 2002...Attended University of Texas - Pan American in Edinburg, Texas for two years, where he hit .351 and was the team captain in 1974.
-Spent the two previous seasons at Paris (TX) Junior College and earned all-conference honors both years...Lettered three times in baseball at L.D.
-Bell High School in Hurst, Texas...In 2002, directed and produced a DVD entitled "Ultimate Infield", an instructional video on the fundamentals of fielding.
+Perry Wendell Hill...was inducted into the Paris Junior College Hall of Fame in 2014, the Hurst/Euless/Bedford, Texas Hall of Fame (hometown school district) in February of 2002 and the Clarinda, Iowa Hall of Fame in November of 2002...attended University of Texas - Pan American in Edinburg, Texas, for two years, where he hit .351 and was the team captain in 1974...spent two previous seasons at Paris Junior College (TX) and earned all-conference honors both years...lettered three times in baseball at L.D.
+Bell High School in Hurst, Texas...in 2002, directed and produced a DVD entitled "Ultimate Infield," an instructional video on the fundamentals of fielding.